diegoempbr/freecodecamp/README.md

 # FreeCodeCamp
 Hi!
-Welcome to my github and look at the journey during my learning with FreeCodeCamp.
+Welcome to my github and be invited to see my journey during my learning with FreeCodeCamp.

+Olá
+Seja bem-vindo(a) ao meu github e veja a minha jornada durante meu aprendizado com o FreeCodeCamp.